alan-turing-institute/autoemulate/README.md

 pip install git+https://github.com/alan-turing-institute/autoemulate.git
 ```

-There's also a release available on PyPI (will not contain the most recent features and models)
+There's also a release available on PyPI (note: currently and older version and out of date with the documentation)
 ```bash
 pip install autoemulate
 ```